arthurcgusmao/arthurcgusmao.github.io/_posts/2018-04-06-matplotlib-intro.md

 category: "Programming"
 ---

 A very simple introduction to Matplotlib in Python.
-The motivation for this post is that although I had been using the library for a while, I hadn't really understood the difference between the Figure, the Axes, and its methods, and I couldn't find a reference that would present these concepts simply and clearly.
+The motivation for this post is that, although I had been using the library for a while, I had not really understood the difference between the Figure, the Axes, and its methods, and I could not find a reference that would present these concepts simply and clearly.
+So here we go.

 ```python
 import matplotlib.pyplot as plt